 Incorporating CFD simulation into the design process offers a level of reassurance, allowing a complex design to be tested as a computer model before any construction cost is incurred.
 Design certainty can be established as scenarios can be accurately simulated with the calculated results graphical displayed providing an “easy to relate to” representation.

 More and more, engineers are moving to CFD to compute airflow patterns and space temperatures based on complete 3D geometries with fewer assumptions, resulting in a greater level of accuracy.
+Click here or below, to read our essential guide to HVAC simulations.

 Performance Prediction: One of the most notable advantages of using CFD in HVAC design, is the ability to simulate fluid flows and analyze HVAC performance without actually installing the HVAC system or even building a prototype.
 This allows for significant problems, and ultimately solutions, to be identified and devised to enhance a building's overall HVAC performance.